 (2) Renewal licenses shall be valid for two years.

-(c) If the applicant fails to timely submit an application and fee in accordance with subsection (b) of this section, the department shall notify the applicant that the ASC shall cease providing ambulatory surgical services.
-If the ASC can provide the department with sufficient evidence that the submission was completed in a timely manner and all dates were adhered to, the cease to perform shall be dismissed.
-If the ASC cannot provide sufficient evidence, the ASC shall immediately thereafter return the license by certified mail.
+(c) If the applicant fails to timely submit an application and fee in accordance with subsection (b) of this section, HHSC shall notify the applicant that the ASC shall cease providing ambulatory surgical services.
+If the ASC can provide HHSC with sufficient evidence that the submission was completed in a timely manner and all dates were adhered to, the cease to perform shall be dismissed.
+If the ASC cannot provide sufficient evidence, the ASC shall thereafter return the license to HHSC within 30 days of HHSC’s notification by certified mail.
 If the applicant wishes to provide ambulatory surgical services after the expiration date of the license, the applicant shall reapply for a license under §135.20 of this title (relating to Initial Application and Issuance of License).